Fluffy1908/supabase-basic-example/README.md

    ![Stripe variables](./public/stripe_variables.png)
    ![Webhook Variables](./public/stripe_webhook.png)

-5. Navigate to the SQL Editor, paste the contents of the Supabase schema.sql file, and click RUN to initialize the database.
+5. Navigate to the SQL Editor in Supabase dashboard, paste the contents of the Supabase schema.sql file, and click RUN to initialize the database.

 6. Change redirect URL to new vercel URL in supabase dashboard, "Authentication", "URL Configuration", and set SITE URL to new vercel URL.